Spjagrit/WebForm-/README.md

 ## Title of the Project:- Webform Example
 ### DESCRIPTION:-
-This project explains about how to use JsonPowerDB in Webpages and for performing CRUDE operations.
+This project explains about how to use JsonPowerDB in Webpages and for performing CRUD operations.

 #### Benefits of using JsonPowerDB:-
 - Nimble,Simple to use,In Memory,Real-time.